vlngf/OilMetagenomesDB/README.md

 * download sizes

 ## Contributing
-Samples added to the OilMetagenomeBD should come from published studies.
+Samples added to the OilMetagenomeDB should come from published studies.
 Samples should also be available in publicly accessible databases (e.g., EBI ENA or NCBI SRA).

 When filling in the data, each sample from the publication will get a new row.
 For guidance on what information to add to each column see the README.md for a handy guide.